Last updated: May 22, 2025

 Narrow lanes, limited shoulders, and fewer pull offs.

-Park roads have narrow lanes with limited to no shoulders especially in areas where there are drop offs, retaining walls, or protected resources.
+Park roads have narrow lanes with limited to no shoulders, especially in areas with drop offs, retaining walls, or protected resources.
 This leaves no room for error.
-If you leave the road in these areas, you may not have the ability to correct your lane position or pull over safely.
+If you leave the road, you may not have the ability to correct your lane position or pull over safely.

 NPS Photo by Kurt Moses